 Q: When can a student expect to hear about his or her fellowship?

-A: Interviews will take place in late February and early March of 2017.
-Offers will be extended no later than March 10, 2017, with student commitments required by no later than March 24, 2017 at 12:00 PM.
+A: Interviews will take place in late February and early March of 2022.
+Offers will be extended by mid-March, with student commitments required by the end of March.

 Q: What should one prepare for the interview?